Effective 2021, SPH is not requiring the GRE for all master’s and doctoral degree programs. Learn more about our decision regarding the GRE.

 Admitted Student Profile

-In a typical year, the Division admits 25-30 students to achieve an incoming PhD class of between 8 and 12 students.
-The acceptance rate for students applying to start in Fall 2015 was 25% (30/119).
-The following table gives the average GPA and standardized test scores of students admitted for Fall 2015:
+In a typical year, the Division admits 25-30 students (20% of the total PhD applications received) to achieve an incoming PhD class of 8-12 students.
+The following table gives the average GPA of students admitted for Fall 2020: